Connecticut Labor Laws Guide

 Record-keeping laws

-Here's a list of what types and categories of information should such records consist of:
+Here’s a list of what types and categories of information such records should consist of:

 Additionally, employers must keep the working certificates for their employees who are minors.